Back

 • Properly designed applications can drive engagement, contribute to brand image and create an enjoyable user-centric UX.

-• Web application design consists of a profound UX research, development of a design concept, creating mockups, prototyping, and UI kit.
+• Web app design consists of a thorough UX research, development of a design concept, creating mockups, prototyping, and UI kit.

 First, we have to draw the line between web apps and websites once and for all.
-Only here we’re speaking in terms of design leaving out tech details.
+Only here we’re speaking in terms of design, leaving out technical details.

 Wikipedia